james-at-cake/cake-marketing/exampleSite/content/portfolio/pali-wine-co-website-design.md

 #### Project Requirements

 We created a design & development for Pali Wine Co using a WineDirect template as a base.
-They have a second brand and landing page for Tower15 that was encorprated into the website.
+Pali is known for its Pinot Noir.
+Visit one of the tasting rooms in Santa Barbera, Lompoc, LA, Anaheim, or San Diego.